 z = x + iy, where x represents the real part and y represents the imaginary part.
 Another way to represent them is by using polar coordinates.

-In this case, the complex number z would be defined a combination of the modulus r and phase angle phi.
+In this case, the complex number z would be defined as a combination of the modulus r and the phase angle phi.
 The modulus r is the distance between the complex number z and the origin.
 The angle phi is the counterclockwise angle measured in radians from the positive x-axis to the line segment joining z and the origin.

-While dealing with complex numbers, the cmath module can be of great help.
+When dealing with complex numbers, the cmath module can be of great help.
 The modulus of a complex number can be calculated using the built-in

 abs() function, and its phase can be calculated using the